Marchers protest New York's 'commercialized' Pride parade

 “Today is a resistance and also a reminder of where the queer and trans community came from.”

-Holding a sign that said “Revolting Lesbians,” marcher Jo McNamara said: “We’re here today because we are tired of the police and corporations taking over Pride.”
+Holding a sign that said “Revolting Lesbians,” marcher Jo Macellaro said: “We’re here today because we are tired of the police and corporations taking over Pride.”

 Organizers of the official New York WorldPride 2019 parade estimated more than four million people would attend, with more than 50 events held over the June Pride month.